rlberry-py/rlberry/docs/index.rst

 Contributing to rlberry
 =======================

-If you want to contribute to rlberry, check our :ref:`Contribution Guidelines<contributing>`.
+If you want to contribute to rlberry, check out our :ref:`Contribution Guidelines<contributing>`.